DeepNought/GetDataProject/CodeBook.md

 All variables listed below are numeric and bounded in the range of [-1, 1].
 (The corresponding variables in the original dataset were normalized and bounded in the range [-1, 1].)
 X, Y, Z in the variable names denotes vector components for the respective axis.
-All variable names start with *mean_* because they are the mean of the original variables.
+All variable names begin with *mean_* because they are the mean of the original variables.
+Variable names beginning with *mean_t* indicate time domain variables, and those beginning with *mean_f* indicate their frequency domain counterparts.

 Units for the acceleration variables (Acc) are meters/square second